polterguy/phosphorusfive/core/p5.ajax/README.md

 myWidget.Element = "div";
 ```

-The above would change your widget's HTML element, and presist (remember) the change for
+The above would change your widget's HTML element, and persist (remember) the change for
 every consecutive callback.

-## JSON as the communication protocol
+## JSON

-p5.ajax uses JSON internally to serialize values back and forth, during Ajax requests,
+p5.ajax uses JSON internally to return updates back to the client.
+This means, that among
-and rarely needs to entirely re-render any controls, using "partial rendering".
+other things, it rarely needs to re-render your controls, using "partial rendering".
 You can
 also inject any new control, in a postback or Ajax callback, at any position in your
-page, as long as its parent control is of type "Container", and you use the "factory method"
+page, as long as its parent control, is of type "Container", and you use the "factory method"
 to create your controls.

 The JSON parts of p5.ajax, means that the bandwidth consumption when consuming the library,
 is ridiculously small, compared to frameworks built around "partial rendering", which requires
 some portion of the page, to be "partially re-rendered".

+This also makes the client-side JavaScript parts of P5 tiny compared to other Ajax "frameworks".
+In its release build, minified and GZipped, the entire JavaScript parts to p5.ajax, is actually
+no more than 5KB.

+## ViewState

-In addition, the ViewState is "bye, bye".
-Or rather, to be specific, it is kept, but on
+The ViewState is "bye, bye" in p5.ajax.
+Or rather, to be correct, it is kept, but on
-the server, in your session.
+the server side of things.
 This means that the amount of data sent back and forth
-between your clients and server, is probably just a fraction of what you are used
+between your clients and server, is probably less than a fraction of what you are used
-to in other Ajax frameworks.
+to from other Ajax frameworks, such as ASP.NET Ajax and similar frameworks.

 The above have some consequences though, which is that the memory consumption on the
 server, increases for each session object that connects to it simultaneously.